alexandrahotti/Solutions-to-A-Students-Guide-to-Bayesian-Statistics-by-Ben-Lambert/README.md

 # Solutions-to-Problems-in-Bayesian-Statistics
 This repository contains my solutions to the assignments in the book: "A Student’s Guide to Bayesian Statistics" by Ben Lambert.
 I will update the repository with my solutions continuously.

+Each chapter of the book has its corresponding folder in this repository.
+These solutions consist of Python code as well as pdfs.

+Let me know if you have any questions or would like to discuss a certain solution or assignment!

 ## Content

 ### An introduction to Bayesian inference